dotnet/templating/docs/Exit-Codes.md

 # `dotnet new` exit codes and their meaning

-Exit codes are chosen to confrom to existing standards or standardization attempts and well known exit code.
+Exit codes are chosen to conform to existing standards or standardization attempts and well known exit code.
 See [Related resources](#related) for more details

 | Exit&nbsp;Code | Reason |
 |:-----|----------|